 Following his degree in English at Cambridge, Marcus Rees Roberts went on to study Film Theory at the Slade School of Fine Art, where he wrote his thesis on German Expressionist Cinema.
-He completed a second post-graduate course in Printmaking at the Slade and in 1977 was awarded the Slade Prize and appointed assistant in printmaking.
+He went on to complete a second post-graduate course in Printmaking at the Slade and in 1977 was awarded the Slade Prize and appointed assistant in printmaking.
 In 1980 he moved to Scotland to lecture at Edinburgh College of Art.
 In 1982 he was appointed Visiting Professor at the University of Central Florida and in 1989 as Lecturer in charge of Printmaking at Edinburgh College of Art, a post he held until 1995, when he returned to live and work in London.
-He is currently Visiting Lecturer at West Dean College, West Sussex, England.

-His work is in a number of collections, including: British Museum, Victoria and Albert Museum, University College London, Ashmolean Museum, Oxford, Blackburn Museum, Scottish Arts Council, Pallant House Gallery, Chichester.
+His work is in a number of collections, including: British Museum; Victoria and Albert Museum; University College London; Ashmolean Museum, Oxford; Blackburn Museum; Scottish Arts Council; Pallant House Gallery, Chichester; Chichester University.